Not So Fast, Putin Jr.: Russia Undermines Belarus Dictator’s Threat to Cut Off Europe’s Gas Supply

-As hundreds more migrants gather in sub-zero conditions at the Belarus border, ready to enter Poland and the European Union, Russia has sought to distance itself from what is quickly escalating into a geopolitical disaster.
+As hundreds more migrants gather in sub-zero conditions at the Belarus border, ready to enter Poland and the European Union, Russia has sought to politically distance itself from what is quickly escalating into a geopolitical disaster—even as it sends paratroopers to the Belarus border as a small contingent of British “military engineers” have been deployed to help the Poles.

 Speaking to reporters Friday, Kremlin spokesman Dmitry Peskov walked back a threat made by Belarus dictator Alexander Lukashenko, who warned a day before that he could cut off the supply of Russian natural gas into Europe.
 “This is a statement by the president of Belarus,” Peskov said of the statement.
 “I want to remind you of President Putin’s statement that Russia has always fulfilled its contract obligations… Belarus is our ally, but it is a sovereign state.”